-As we analyze the donor bases of our clients, we frequently find that they don’t have a classic pyramid shape, and that formulating a capital campaign strategy for them based on a classic pyramid model will not work.
+As we analyze the donor bases of our clients, we frequently find that they don’t have a classic pyramid shape and that formulating a capital campaign strategy for them based on a classic pyramid model will not work.

 Do you know the shape of your donor pyramid?

-Have you taken time to determine the shape of your organization’s donor pyramid?
+Have you taken the time to determine the shape of your organization’s donor pyramid?
 It is not complicated.
-You can run a report of total giving last year, by donor, and count the number of donors in various ranges that make sense for your context.
+You can run a report of total giving last year, by the donor, and count the number of donors in various ranges that make sense for your context.
 Or, if you have wealth screening data on hand you can run a report by capacity level and see the shape of your donors’ giving potential.

 Typically, you’ll find that your donor base takes one of four basic shapes: Classic, Hour Glass, Flat Top, and Obelisk.

 Once you know the shape, what should you do about it?
 Here are some ways that the shape of your donor base should impact your campaign planning.

 The classic pyramid will lead you to a traditional campaign plan.
 While this does not mean your fundraising strategies should be generic, it does mean the tried and true probably still applies.
 You will be using sequential fundraising and developing a plan to solicit gifts from the top down.